dli-invest/snews-ml/README.md

 - WSB Reddit Data

 Use data from kaggle https://www.kaggle.com/gpreda/reddit-wallstreetsbets-posts to train a ml model to analyze wsb posts and get a sense of market sentiment.

+- then stream wsb posts to a discord channel